Profess0ro/Uboats_in_ww2/README.md

 ### **Analysis of Submarine Performance Trends**

-The goal of this analysis is to identify trends among submarines from different nations in order to understand which countries experienced higher or lower loss rates.
+The goal of this analysis is to identify trends among submarines from different classes in order to understand which class experienced higher or lower loss rates.
 Analyse which u-boat class was most effective with its submarine operations.

 **Requirements:**<br>
 Gather data on submarines from all nations, including: